 However, sometimes there are good reasons for concern, particularly if the insiders are selling heavily into a declining share price.

 As negative indicators go, this one is a bell ringer.

 It sends the message loud and clear that the folks who run the company want out – and they aren’t being terribly particular about the price.

-Aside from misunderstanding the nature of insider selling, many investors misinterpret the monthly insider buy/sell ratio, published in the financial press and on websites like Thomson Financial.
+Aside from misunderstanding the nature of insider selling, many investors misinterpret the monthly insider buy/sell ratio, published in the financial press.

 For instance, some jump to the conclusion that the market will tank when insider selling spikes.
 Likewise, if insiders are buying more than average, they believe it means the market is about to rally.